Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 The registration of a recipient enterprise in the prepayment register can be cancelled (§ 26.2 of the act on tax prepayments) if the notice is not submitted at all.

-7.3 Service recipients’ obligation to withhold tax at source on the amounts of trade income paid out
+7.4 Contractors’ obligation to withhold tax at source for trade income

-Recipient enterprises have an obligation to withhold tax at source for any trade income paid to a foreign company, if the payment relates to a work performance in Finland.
-The rate is 13% on payments going to companies that are similar to Finnish limited-liability companies or partnerships.
-It is 35% if the beneficiary is a sole trader (= a self-employed individual) (§ 7 of the act on the taxation of nonresidents’ income).
+Recipient enterprises have an obligation to withhold tax at source for any trade income paid to a foreign company if the payment relates to a work performance in Finland.

 The payer of trade income must not withhold tax at source if: